-10 Fun Outdoor Activities For Teens:
+10 Fun Outdoor Activities For Teens

 1. Kite Flying:

 It is one outdoor activity that your teen would love to indulge in and even learn.
 Kite flying can be a fun activity for the whole family.
 Once your teens know the ins and outs of kite flying, you can even organize family competitions.
 This is one of the best activities to teach sportsmanship and camaraderie to your teens.

 2. Bungee Jumping:

 There was a time when teens would love bicycles.
 Why not revive this fun exercise?
 You can plan a cycling expedition with your teen every once in a while.
 Not only is it good for fitness but it is also quite fun.
 It is also an important skill development activity.
 If there is a bunch of teens, you can even organize an unofficial cycling competition.

 You need not restrict your teen’s outdoor activities to daytime.
 Spend some quality time with your teenager just gazing at the stars, identifying the constellations and catching up with him at the end of the day.